Keertilata20/Keertilata20/README.md

 <p align="center">
 ✨ <i>Security shouldn't rely only on trust.
-It should observe, adapt, and verify — continuously ! </i>
+It should observe, adapt and verify — continuously ! </i>
 </p>

 ---